BjoernBoss/wasgen/README.md

     writer/binary/binary-base.cpp
     writer/binary/binary-module.cpp
     writer/binary/binary-sink.cpp
+    writer/split/split-module.cpp
+    writer/split/split-sink.cpp
     writer/text/text-base.cpp
     writer/text/text-module.cpp
     writer/text/text-sink.cpp

 ## Generating a WebAssembly Module

 The library lives in the `wasm` namespace.
 The fundamental idea is to create a `wasm::Module` object, which describes a single module.
-It takes a `wasm::ModuleInterface` implementation as argument, which is implemented by the `writer::BinaryWriter` and `writer::TextWriter` classes.
+It takes a `wasm::ModuleInterface` implementation as argument, which is implemented by the `wasm::BinaryWriter`, `wasm::TextWriter`, and `wasm::SplitWriter` classes.

-The `writer::BinaryWriter` produces `WASM`, and the `writer::TextWriter` produces a `utf-8` encoded `WAT` string.
+The `wasm::BinaryWriter` produces `WASM`, and the `wasm::TextWriter` produces a `utf-8` encoded `WAT` string.
+The `wasm::SplitWriter` duplicates the output to multiple separate writers.

 Note: When using the library incorrectly, such as defining imports after the first non-imports have been added, a `wasm::Exception` will be thrown.